msanders25/Data-Cleaning-in-SQL/README.md

 ## Project Overview
 The purpose of this project was to demonstrate my process for cleaning a dataset and getting it ready for data analysis using SQL.
-The queries shown accomplish tasks such as restructuring data, modifying data types, splitting data into separate columns, converting timestamp data from one timezone to another, updating missing values, and so on.
+The queries shown accomplish tasks such as restructuring data, modifying data types, splitting data into separate columns, converting timestamp data from one timezone to another, updating missing values, and more.

 Review the SQL script *[HERE](https://github.com/msanders25/Data-Cleaning-in-SQL/blob/main/gym%20data%20cleaning.sql)*

-The CSV dataset that I found to clean contains historical attendance numbers of open gym sessions at community centers in Cary, North Carolina.
-I chose this dataset to clean after viewing its original form and seeing all the data crammed into two columns which presented a good opportunity to showcase cleaning techniques.
+The CSV dataset that I cleaned contains historical attendance numbers of open gym sessions at community centers in Cary, North Carolina.
+I chose this dataset to clean due to its original format where the data was crammed into two columns which presented a good opportunity to showcase various cleaning techniques.

 The original data can be found at this link:
  - *[data.townofcary.org](https://data.townofcary.org/explore/dataset/open-gym/information/?disjunctive.facility_title&disjunctive.pass_type&disjunctive.community_center&disjunctive.open_gym&disjunctive.group)*